vcatafesta/LetoDBf/Readme.txt

      mode: NO_Save_Wa = 1.
    # maximum numeric value for a field: "N", 20, 0 is: +/- 9223372036854775807
      one more (or less) and rounding will occure with trailing zeroes

+      11 Trouble-Shooting

+ + server will not start
+   -> check <DataPath> in 'letodb.ini' -- search for server log 'letodbf.log'
+ + tables cannot accessed
+   * case-sensitive OS filesystem, and in your source written likely in mixed-Case -> rename all files to lowercase, use config option: <Lower_Path>
+   * OS access rights
+      -> set <Server_User> -or- <Server_UID> [ + <Server_GID> ]
+ + server storage is loudly rattling, bad performance in accessing files -> do *not* use <hardcommit> option in letodb.ini

+ + low bandwith network only available, what to improve -> optimze performance
+      If LetoDbf specific lines must be added to source code, they are best enclosed in:
+      #ifdef LETO_DBF   /* or: RDDLETO_CH_ , both defined in "rddleto.ch" */
+         ...
+      #endif  /* to keep the source portable to usage without LetoDBf */
+      If you need to disable existing source lines for LetoDBf, use:
+      #ifndef LETO_DBF   /* reads: if n[ot] defined */
+         ...
+      #endif

+      * remove DbCommit[All](), or at least disable them for LetoDBf This is only needed to inform the server about updated data for other users *without* unlocking record and *without* SKIP/GOTO to another record.
+        In all other cases it causes needless extra network traffic.
+      * make <filter> and <relation> expressions be evaluable at server-side, [ chapter: 5.2 Filters and Relations ] Important is usage of param *<cEpression>* in functions:
+        DbSetFilter( [ <bCodeBlock> ], <cEpression> ) and
+        DbSetRelation( <cnAlias>, <bCodeBlock>, cEpression> )
+      * increase Leto_SetSkipbuffer() size for occasions where to skip a lot, [ e.g. the classic: "DO WHILE !
+EOF(), DbSkip(), ... " ]
+        It is counter-productive! when only a few records need to be skipped, so very best to reset to default value [ 10 | 21 ] shortly after changes.
+        Changing server default is possible with config option: Cache_Records
+      * increase cached records timeout [ default is 1 second ] with setting
+        DBI_BUFREFRESHTIME, or with: LETO_CONNECT( ,,,,,<nBufRefreshTime> )
+        Do not exaggerate!, try 5 to 10 seconds [ values given as x / !100! s ]
+      * in need to determine if a MEMO-field is 'empty or not empty', without needing the content itself ( i.e. to display in a browse "MEMO" or "memo" if its empty ), use Leto_MemoIsEmpty(): needs no extra request to server, client knows that already
+      * try to activate network traffic compression with Leto_ToggleZip()
+      * check if you can use TRANSACTIONs,
+      * hire me! ;-)
+ + high frequent changing data must be viewed
+   -> decrease cache timeout set with DBI_BUFREFRESHTIME cache,
+      or the LETO_CONNECT( ,,,,,<nBufRefreshTime> )
+   -> perhaps activate even DBI_AUTOREFRESH

 -------------